PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 07:30:38
+Last updated: 2024-04-07 07:31:11
-Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman
+Random Quote: Did Need Stark dress you like that?
+Was it his pleasure to garb you in velvets and silks and make you his own sweet daughter?  -  Balon Greyjoy